Wrigley Field

 Some changes are obvious, from the videoboards overlooking the outfield to the exterior plaza along the stadium’s west side.
 Others are more subtle — the Cubs and visitor’s clubhouses received major upgrades, and the bullpens are no longer along the foul lines.

-The result is that attending a game at Wrigley Field is definitely a more modern experience, but one that still offers the old-timey charm that helps make it such a favorite among baseball fans.
+The result is that attending a game at Wrigley Field is definitely a more modern experience, but one that still offers the historic and old-timey charm that helps make it such a favorite among baseball fans.

 The renovation took great care to preserve the ballpark’s designation as a historic landmark, and much like Fenway Park, even the more modern touches were added in a way that doesn’t intrude upon the throwback atmosphere.